Slug gate: Business conspiracy

 Rogerson said in an ABC News interview that she had "never seen Dandenong council go after a business with such ferocity."
-As the council and health offices were invesgiated on their conducts towards the closure of I Cook Foods, there were indication of the council at the heart of the circumastance.
+As the council and health offices were investigated on their conducts towards the closure of I Cook Foods, there were indications of the council at the heart of the circumstance.
 The Community Chef was at the time the main business competitor of I Cook Foods and was run as part of the stakeholders by the city council, with John Bennie, the chief executive officer of the council, having the authority.

 Email records showed that original report of Buckett was changed under the direction of Pauline Maloney, of the health department, and the council employee Leanne Johnson.
 Although Buckett saw no evidence of Painter's death connected with I Cook Foods and recommended re-opening of the company, the health department decided to close it down.

 Sutton authorised the closure in the evening of 21 February 2019 in consultation with the city council.
 The health department sent the city council the closure order at 10pm and formally closed I Cook Fods at 4am the next morning.
 A few hours later, around 10:30 am, Bennie called for a meeting of the Community Chef, which decided to offer food supply to all the clients of I Cook Foods, thereby taking over the business.
 The decision and action were taken before Sutton made the public announcement at 2pm.